pancakeswap/pancake-document/products/coming-soon/new-cake-pool.md

 With both, you can simply stake your CAKE tokens to earn more CAKE tokens with no deposit fees.
 Both staking options auto-compound CAKE rewards for you.
 Flexible staking allows users to stake CAKE and earn rewards with the ability to unstake whenever they please.
 Fixed-term staking offers users the opportunity to maximize their yield and earn even more CAKE by locking their staked CAKE for a period of time they choose, earning a linearly boosted APY compared to flexible staking.

-Flexible staking and fixed-term staking are both part of the same pool to allow users easy migration between the two staking options.
-Because of this, you can only choose on staking option at a time.

-More details about the differences below:
+Flexible staking and fixed-term staking are both part of the same pool to allow users easy migration between the two staking options. **Because of this, you can only choose on staking option at a time.** More details about the differences below.

 ### Flexible Staking

 Stake your CAKE and forget about it!
 The CAKE you stake in this Syrup Pool will be automatically compounded (reinvested) for you, minus a small fee (same as old Auto CAKE Syrup Pool).

-**Unstaking fee**&#x20;
+**Unstaking fee**

 * **0.1%  if you unstake (withdraw) within 72 hours.**
 * Only applies within 3 days of manually staking.